algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 | Backward | S | Backward |
 | Left | Q | Down |
 | Right | D | Up |

-If the player is sticked to a wall and decide to leave the predefined path, the sticky mechanic will be deactivated and the player will fall resulting in a death.
+If the player is stuck to a wall and decides to leave the predefined path, the sticky mechanic will be deactivated, and the player will fall resulting in a death.

 ### Catapult

 Catapult will be a mechanic that will allow the player to launch itself in the air.
 It will be represented as a spoon.
-It will activate when the player enter the back of the spoon.
+It will activate when the player enters the back of the spoon.
 It will launch the player in the direction of the spoon from point A to point B.

-There is no laucnh control, air control or gravity control.
+There is no launch control, air control, or gravity control.
-The controls will be desactivated while the player is in the air.
+The controls will be deactivated while the player is in the air.
-The catapult have an animation.
+The catapult has an animation.

-The catapult will be triggered by the player when he press the action key (E by default) while being in the back of the spoon.
+The catapult will be triggered by the player when they press the action key (E by default) while being in the back of the spoon.

 ### Teleport

 Teleport will be a mechanic that will allow the player to teleport to a specific location.
-It will be represented as mouse hole.
+It will be represented as a mouse hole.
-It will activate when the player enter the mouse hole.
+It will activate when the player enters the mouse hole.
 It will teleport the player to the other side of the mouse hole.
 Teleportation will be instantaneous.
-It will be one sided ( No come back ).
+It will be one-sided (No comeback).
-It have an animation.
+It has an animation.

 ### Death

-The player have multiple ways to die.
+The player has multiple ways to die.

 #### Death by falling

-The player will die if he fall from a height.
+The player will die if they fall from a height.
-For a better gameplay, the player will be teleported to the start of the level when he fall from a height.
+For better gameplay, the player will be teleported to the start of the level when they fall from a height.

 #### Death by water

-The player will die if he fall in the water.
+The player will die if they fall in the water.
 The player will be able to stay for a maximum of 3.00 seconds in the water before dying.
 This obstacle will be represented as a water puddle.
 To have the most realistic gameplay, the water will have to be placed on a straight surface.
-To keep the gameplay fluid, the player will be teleported to the start of the level when he fall in the water for more than 3.00 sec.
+To keep the gameplay fluid, the player will be teleported to the start of the level when they fall in the water for more than 3.00 sec.

 #### Death by heat

-The player will die if he stays in the heat for more than 5.00 sec.
+The player will die if they stay in the heat for more than 5.00 sec.
 This obstacle will be represented as a light source with *rays* to determine the surface heated by the corresponding light.
-To keep the gameplay fluid, the player will be teleported to the start of the level when he stay in the heat for more than 5.00 sec.
+To keep the gameplay fluid, the player will be teleported to the start of the level when they stay in the heat for more than 5.00 sec.

 ### Discuss

-The player will be able to discuss with other sugar cubes found on his path.
+The player will be able to discuss with other sugar cubes found on their path.
-The discussion will be triggered when the player enter a specific zone and press the interaction Key ( E ).
+The discussion will be triggered when the player enters a specific zone and presses the interaction key (E).
 The discussion will be represented as a text box.
-The discussion will be triggered by the player and will be a one way communication.
+The discussion will be triggered by the player and will be one-way communication.
 It will be used to give the player a hint or lore about the game.
 Each discussion will be triggered by a specific NPC.
-Each discussion will be unique and will depends on the level (cf [Level](#level)).
+Each discussion will be unique and will depend on the level (cf [Level](#level)).
-The player will me able to trigger again the dialog if he press the trigger key again.
+The player will be able to trigger the dialog again if they press the trigger key again.

 ## UI

 ### Main Menu

-The main menu will be the first screen the player will see when launching the game.
+The main menu will be the first screen the player sees when launching the game.
 The main menu will be a simple menu with a 'Campaign' button and an 'Exit' button.
 Background image:
 ![Background](../Pictures/menu.png)
 It is generated using [MidJourney](https://www.midjourney.com/).
 This image is under the license [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-It's restricted to non-commercial use.
+It is restricted to non-commercial use.
 For each clickable button, there will be an asset for the normal state and another asset when it's hovered.

 | Idle button | Hovered button |
 | ----------- | -------------- |
 | ![Idle](../Pictures/button_bg.png) | ![Hovered](../Pictures/button_bg_hover.png) |

 Each button will be anchored to the left.
 The menu will be at 30% from the top of the screen.
-Buttons will be spaced by 30 pixels verticaly.
+Buttons will be spaced by 30 pixels vertically.

 ### Pause Menu

-Pause menu will be accessible by pressing the escape key while in game.
+The pause menu will be accessible by pressing the escape key while in the game.
-The pause menu will be a simple menu with a 'Resume' button and a 'Exit' button.
+The pause menu will be a simple menu with a 'Resume' button and an 'Exit' button.
 The background image will be the actual game with a blur of 30%.
 The menu will be at 30% from the top of the screen.
-Buttons will be spaced by 30 pixels verticaly.
+Buttons will be spaced by 30 pixels vertically.
 Each button will be anchored to the left.
 For each clickable button, there will be an asset for the normal state and another asset when it's hovered.

 | Idle button | Hovered button |
 | ----------- | -------------- |
 | ![Idle](../Pictures/button_bg.png) | ![Hovered](../Pictures/button_bg_hover.png) |

 ### HUD

 The HUD will display the player's current life state.
 It won't be displayed in the normal state.

-The HUD will only be displayed if the player enter Water or Heat.
+The HUD will only be displayed if the player enters water or heat.
-For the water, the HUD will fade-in when the player enter the water and fade-out when the player exit the water.
+For water, the HUD will fade-in when the player enters the water and fade-out when the player exits the water.
-For the heat, the HUD will fade-in when the player enter the heat and fade-out when the player exit the heat.
+For heat, the HUD will fade-in when the player enters the heat and fade-out when the player exits the heat.

-It will be an oerlay on the screen.
+It will be an overlay on the screen.
-It will take the entire screen.
+It will take up the entire screen.
-Center of screen will be less affected than the sides of the screen.
+The center of the screen will be less affected than the sides of the screen.
 It will slowly blur the screen.
-In white for the water.
-In orange for the heat.
+It will be in white for the water and in orange for the heat.

 ### Dialogue

 #### Help Dialogue

-The help dialogue will be a simple dialogue box with a text.
+The help dialogue will be a simple dialogue box with text.
 The text will be in the middle of the box.
 The box will be on the top right of the screen.
-The size of the box will depends on the content of the text.
+The size of the box will depend on the content of the text.
 The box will be anchored to the top right.

 The player won't be able to trigger the dialogue box manually.
-It would be automatically triggered if the player idle for more than 15.00 sec.
+It will be automatically triggered if the player idles for more than 15.00 sec.

 #### Lore Dialogue